nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Tips:**

-- Ensure that `NUMBER` is valid (ie. it is non-negative and not greater than the number of tasks) or an error will occur!
+- Ensure that `NUMBER` is valid (i.e. it is non-negative and not greater than the number of tasks) or an error will occur!
-- Only the details included in the command will be edited. eg. if the command entered is:
+- Only the details included in the command will be edited.
+E.g. if the command entered is:

-     `edit 1 t/Chicken Rice Uncle d/Cooks tasty chicken rice`
+     `edit 1 t/TITLE d/DESCRIPTION`

-    then only the title and the description of task 1 will be edited (the applicants will remain unchanged)
+    then only the title and the description of listing 1 will be edited (the applicants will remain unchanged)

 **Examples:**